w3c/wai-website/pages/standards-guidelines/uaag.pl.md

 - name: "Stefan Wajda"

 github:
-    repository: w3c/wai-website
-    path: pages/standards-guidelines/wai-intro-uaag.pl.md  # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
     label: wai-intro-uaag

 permalink: /standards-guidelines/uaag/pl  # Add the language shortcode to the end, with no slash at the end.
 For example /path/to/file/fr
 ref: /standards-guidelines/uaag/    # Do not change this

-layout: default
 feedbackmail: wai@w3.org

 # In the footer below: